About Hearts United for Animals

 Jet Set Dogs

-Many years ago, when the Internet was still in its infancy stage, Hearts United for Animals created a program we called “Jet Set Dogs.”
+Many years ago, when the Internet was still in its infancy, Hearts United for Animals instituted a program called “Jet Set Dogs.”
 Through the use of the Internet, we were able reach out across the country in search of the best homes for our precious dogs.
-We became long distance adoption specialists.
+We became long-distance adoption specialists.
 This innovative program was honored by the Smithsonian Institute.

-HUA rescues dogs from shelters and puppy mills in many states and relocates them to new homes after they have received all of the necessary medical care.
-In more recent years, we have worked with volunteer pilots with Wings of Rescue and PilotsNPaws to rescue from and place into multiple states across the country.
+HUA rescues dogs from shelters and puppy mills in many states and relocates them to new homes after they have received the necessary medical care.
+In more recent years, we have worked with volunteer pilots with Wings of Rescue and PilotsNPaws to rescue dogs from multiple states across the country and transport them to wonderful homes.

 While the Internet also opened up opportunities for dishonest breeders and puppy millers to sell damaged dogs more easily, something wonderful also occurred.
 HUA was given the ability to spread out nationwide to save those innocent lives who had nowhere else to go.